Responsibilities of the Radio Spectrum Committee (RSC)

 The majority of RSC documents are openly available to interested parties and the public, as well as detailed information on the activities of this committee, including the rules of procedure and membership.

+The RSC works very closely with the European Conference of Postal and Telecommunications Administrations (CEPT).
 As part of its remit under the Radio Spectrum Decision, the Commission may issue mandates to the European Conference of Postal and Telecommunications Administrations (CEPT) for the development of technical implementing measures that can ensure harmonised conditions for the availability and efficient use of radio spectrum.
 These mandates specify the task to be undertaken and the timeframe in which they should be achieved.

 A Memorandum of Understanding has been established between CEPT and the Commission to support on-going activities on harmonisation of radio spectrum and benefit all parties concerned.